xavloose/selinux/README.md

-PKGBUILDs for SELinux support in Arch Linux
+PGBUILDs for SELinux support in Arch Linux
 ===========================================

 Complete documentation will soon be available at: